 The CSG were enacted to provide a standardized framework for child support, and to eliminate uncertainty in child support awards.
-However, despite the framework’s intended simplicity, child support determinations can be complicated by several factors, including “extraordinary expenses” that are not included in the formula (also known as “Section 7” expenses), high net worth spouses, as well as other potential issues such as claims of financial hardship, undisclosed income, and complex custody arrangements.
+However, despite the framework’s intended simplicity, child support determinations can be complicated by several factors, including “extraordinary expenses” that are not included in the formula (also known as “Section 7” expenses), high net worth spouses, as well as other potential issues such as claims of financial hardship, undisclosed income, and complex arrangements for decision-making responsibility (custody).

 Most of the time, the parent with whom a child primarily lives receives monthly child support payments from the other parent.
 Generally, the parent paying the child support must do so until the child reaches the age of majority.